 Mice reproduce very quickly, with a female giving birth to a litter of up to fourteen at a time, with an average pregnancy time of 20 days.
 In a short time, mice and rats can overrun your house.

 They may still be there even if you have never seen a mouse or rat in your home.
 With them being able to get through such small holes, filling these gaps should be an essential part of your home maintenance.

 Bird feeders can attract not only many birds into your yard but also many unwanted animals.
 I have just purchased a new bird feeder because I was sure that my old bird feeder caused the raccoons to come near my home.

 I use a large bird feeder with a twelve-pound (two gallons) capacity for food, but it also has an excellent mechanism for keeping larger animals such as squirrels and raccoons out.

 The bird feeder I use has a weight setting that allows you to adjust the perch.
 This will enable you to set it to a weight that larger animals are too heavy for.
 By doing this, when the raccoon or squirrel sits on the feeder, the mechanism closes the bird feeder, stopping them from getting at the food.
 You can get this bird feeder on Amazon.

 Animals are attracted to fruit and vegetables and will rip up plants to get to them.
 The best way to protect your plants is a chicken wire cloche.

-I use these in my garden to keep animals and birds away from my plants.
+I use these in my garden to protect animals and birds from my plants.
 They cover medium to large size flower pots and have been sturdy with some strong winds we have been having in my area.

-Animal proofing your home is essential to keep small and medium-size animals out of your house and away from your plants.
-I use all of these items and can definitely recommend them all.
+Animal-proofing your home is essential to keep small and medium-sized animals out of your house and away from your plants.
+I use all of these items and can recommend them all.
 Since I have kept the maintenance in better shape, I have seen no more raccoons in my house or yard.